rfervari/rfervari.github.io/_pages/about.md

 I finished my Phd thesis in 2014 under supervision of [Carlos Areces](https://cs.famaf.unc.edu.ar/~careces) at FAMAF, University of Córdoba, Argentina.
 The title of my thesis is **Relation-Changing Modal Logics**.

-Before that, I received my Master and Bachelor degrees at University of Río Cuarto, Argentina.
+Before that, I received my Master and Bachelor degrees at the [CS Department](https://dc.exa.unrc.edu.ar/), University of Río Cuarto, Argentina.

 My interests in research include: